Drilling Subglacial Lake CECs in Antarctica workshop

-NERC invites applications to attend a workshop to introduce the new collaborative partnership between the UK and Chile, the exploration of Subglacial Lake CECs in Antarctica, and the scope of the associated research programme.
+NERC invited applications to attend this workshop to introduce the new collaborative partnership between the UK and Chile, the exploration of Subglacial Lake CECs in Antarctica, and the scope of the associated research programme.

 - to introduce the UK-Chilean collaboration and to ensure the community is aware of the plan to drill into Subglacial Lake CECs and the associated timeline

 - to discuss the specific capability and potential of the drilling operation to ensure the achievement of the scientific goals

 - to discuss the three challenge areas of the programme and ideas for delivery.

 - Did the West Antarctic Ice Sheet collapse, or persist, during recent interglacial periods, when Antarctic conditions resembled future conditions under carbon dioxide warming?

 - Can an environment, isolated from the atmosphere or ocean for hundreds of thousands of years, support life, or indeed, an ecosystem?